syafinion/NLtoSQL/README.md

    - Check Docker logs: `docker-compose logs`

 2. **API calls failing**
-   - Verify your HuggingFace token is correct
+   - Verify the shared HuggingFace token is correct and not expired
    - Check if you've exceeded the free API limits

 3. **Changes not reflecting**